-CONTRIBUTORY FACTORS METHODS OF VERIFICATION (INDICATORS) LINKS TO DRIVING INDICATORS Illegal poaching of animals (birds, mammals, reptiles etc.) Animals displayed for sale in local markets; traps Unsustainable harvesting observed; presence of hunters; information from Demand for bush meat Harvesting and trade of endangered species locals; charcoal transport and sale etc. Harmful fishing and harvesting practices Blast fishing, poisoning, electro-fishing etc. Demand for fish Logging (riparian trees) Logged areas; log sawing pits; transit timber depots; timber products etc Demand for timber Collection of plants and animals for ornamental purposes (commercial trade) Collections observed; specimens in local markets Demand for animals and plants in the ornamental trade Wanton/deliberate killing e.g. reptiles Information from local communities Fear/mythical beliefs assessment of all species within a wetland using the IUCN Red List Criteria is likely to be beyond the scope of an integrated wetland assessment project, and where this is the case, the following alternatives can be considered.
+CONTRIBUTORY FACTORS METHODS OF VERIFICATION (INDICATORS) LINKS TO DRIVING INDICATORS Illegal poaching of animals (birds, mammals, reptiles etc.) Animals displayed for sale in local markets; traps LINKS TO DRIVING INDICATORS Unsustainable harvesting Harvesting and trade of endangered species observed; presence of hunters; information from locals; charcoal transport and sale etc. Demand for bush meat Harmful fishing and harvesting practices Blast fishing, poisoning, electro-fishing etc. Demand for fish Logging (riparian trees) Logged areas; log sawing pits; transit timber depots; timber products etc Demand for timber Collection of plants and animals for ornamental purposes (commercial trade) Collections observed; specimens in local markets Demand for animals and plants in the ornamental trade Wanton/deliberate killing e.g. reptiles Information from local communities Fear/mythical beliefs assessment of all species within a wetland using the IUCN Red List Criteria is likely to be beyond the scope of an integrated wetland assessment project, and where this is the case, the following alternatives can be considered.